HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 repositories {
     google()
     mavenCentral()
-    // ❗Must be added when used as an Xposed Module, otherwise optional maven { url("https://api.xposed.info/") }
+    // Must be added when used as an Xposed Module, otherwise optional maven { url("https://api.xposed.info/") }
     // MavenCentral has a 2-hour cache, if the latest version cannot be integrated, please add this URL maven { url("https://s01.oss.sonatype.org/content/repositories/releases/") }